-- Many clocks use a friction clutching device that is connected to the escapement and does not require bending the crutch with pliers.
+Many clocks use a friction clutching device which is connected to the escapement and does not require a bending of the crutch with pliers.
 In these applications, the crutch can be pushed to the respective side gently to the point of resistance, and then a small amount beyond this point to make the required adjustment.

-- The thin round crutch lever can be bent, while a wider, flat crutch will use a friction device.
+A method of identifying the difference between a crutch that requires bending and one that does not is that the thin round crutch lever can be bent while a wider, flat crutch will use a friction device.

-- More than one adjustment may be required.
-There is no set standard to measure the adjustments.
+Whichever of the methods used, more than one adjustment may be required.
+There is no set standard of measuring the adjustments.
 Make small adjustments and listen carefully after each one.

 Always work with care when making the pendulum clock escapement adjustments.